 Any student with a high school diploma or GED is eligible for admission to this online human resource certificate program.
 New students can apply online by submitting copies of their transcripts or GED certificate, and scores from the SAT or ACT.
 Incoming students must also complete placement testing and attend both an advising and registration session.

-Normandale is regionally accredited by the North Central Association of Colleges and Schools.
-The business programs are nationally accredited by the Association of Collegiate Business Schools and Programs.
+Normandale is regionally accredited by the Higher Learning Commission.
+The business programs are nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP).

 What Else Can I Expect From an Online Certificate in Human Resources Program?